iMatching: Imperative Correspondence Learning: Related Work

 We next discuss methods that rely on assumptions in 3D geometry.
 CAPS \cite{wang2020caps} and Patch2Pix \cite{zhou2021patch2pix} eliminate the need for depth information and depend solely on relative camera poses.
 They leverage the differentiability of matchers so that feature correspondences are corrected by penalizing epipolar distance.

-To further remove the dependency on camera poses, SGP \cite{yang2021self} is a self-supervised method for training epipolor geometry-based models like CAPS \cite{wang2020caps} using the teacher-student framework.
+To further remove the dependency on ground truth camera pose labels, self-supervised methods \cite{yang2021self, opflow-bilevel} attempt to jointly estimate the pixel matching and camera poses.
+For example, SGP\cite{yang2021self} trains CAPS \cite{wang2020caps} using the teacher-student framework.
 It introduces RANSAC pose estimation as a teacher to generate pseudo labels for training the student CAPS model.
 However, the student and teacher are isolated, which may cause error propagation.

 More recently, OmniMotion \cite{omnimotion} proposed a self-supervised test-time optimization that can be applied to individual video sequences and produce per-pixel tracking.
 The method finds pixel correspondence by building an implicit 3D scene representation and a mapping between image pixels and 3D locations, and such representation is learned by photo rendering loss and point motion smoothness.
 However, its optimization is difficult in complex scenes, and inference is costly during test time, making it impractical for online usage.
 In the experiments, we found it requires about 10 hours to test on a 160-frame video.